dmiruke-ai/aegis-certify-public/docs/STANDALONE_BLOCK_ARCHITECTURE.md

 ```
 ┌────────────────────────────────────────────────────────────────────┐
 │                  AEGIS CERTIFY STANDALONE SYSTEM                   │
-│              Zero Dependencies on InferLoop Infrastructure         │
+│              Zero Dependencies on other AI Infrastructure         │
 └────────────────────────────────────────────────────────────────────┘
 ```